Title: Cosmic Rhapsody

 Putting aside their differences in order to kick space invader butt, the nearly warring factions of the galaxy called a truce and teamed up to face their combined enemies.
-Afterward, they called a truce to their own instellar hostilities.
-They weren't suddenly friends, but they all agreed to hating the Mertuns, Klackons and Bugs more than they did each other.
+Afterward, they called a more permanent cease fire to their own instellar hostilities.
+They weren't suddenly friends, but they all agreed to hating the Mertuns, Klackons, and Bugs more than they did each other.

 By the end of the campaign things had gotten very weird.
 As mentioned in the 'commentary' above, we left the classic space opera of the Golden Age of Sci-Fi and entered into a sort of Psychodelic-Heavy-Metal-Magazine type of Science Fiction.

 The Explorer had merged with some female alien intelligence/spirit/anomaly thing that had killed the Mystic as he turned out to be both secretly evil (true) and overconfident in his ability to mentally communicate with the entity.